About Your Inguinal Hernia and Laparoscopic Repair:

 - Any operation may be associated with complications.
 The primary complications of any operation are bleeding and infection, which are uncommon with laparoscopic hernia repair.

-- There is a slight risk of injury to the urinary bladder, the intestines, blood vessels, nerves or the sperm tube going to the testicle.
+- There is a very low risk of injury to the urinary bladder, the intestines, blood vessels, nerves or the sperm tube going to the testicle.

 - Any time a hernia is repaired it can come back.
-This long-term recurrence rate is not yet known.
+This long-term recurrence rate is low in patients who undergo laparoscopic repair by an experienced surgeon.
 Your surgeon will help you decide if the risks of laparoscopic hernia repair are less than the risks of leaving the condition untreated.

 Be sure to call your physician or surgeon if you develop any of the following: